henriksommerfeld/blog-hugo/content/article/2019-10-18-pwa-bad-for-blog.md

 ## Conclusion
 My ignorance around PWA's became apparent as soon as I tried it and I certainly didn't expect it to work this poorly.
 I guess this works better on Android, but in my opinion a website should not only work on one platform.
-So, my conclusion is that a PWA might be a good option if you really have an _app_, where you can use the things that _do work_ on both Andriod and iOS, but for a regular website I will avoid it.
+So, my conclusion is that a PWA might be a good option if you really have an _app_, where you can use the things that _do work_ on both Android and iOS, but for a regular website I will avoid it.